mlmstem/new_garden_01/README.md

 ## How To Download

 1. clone or download the repository into your local machine
-2. download and initiate the unity engine
+2. download(if not downloaded) and initiate the unity engine
 3. click open new project and select the repository folder at your local machine (this will open the project within the unity engine environment)
-4. when the project is opened, go to scenes folder and select login scene
+4. when the project is opened, go to scenes folder and select the "login scene"
-5. press ctrl + p to initiating the scene
+5. press ctrl + p to initiate the scene
 6. Go to the Backend folder directory at your local machine and initiate the server by typing node server.js at the terminal
-6. input username and password to login into the farmbot application.
+6. input username and password to login to the farmbot application.

 ## Deployment